Procedure: Work health and safety incident management

 Incident investigation data collection

-- All data shall be referenced on the incident investigation report and the Workplace safety incident and hazard reporting tool.
-The incident investigation team shall collect the following data where possible:
+- All data is referenced on the incident investigation reports and in Figtree.
+The incident investigation team collects the following data where possible:

-- a summary of the scene of the incident and any evidence (security footage, photos, sketches), description of environmental factors at the time such as lighting, noise level, effect of wind/rain etc., any signage or barricading;
+- a summary of the scene of the incident and any evidence (security footage, photos, sketches), description of environmental factors at the time;

 - a timeline leading up to the incident and immediately following the incident;

-- a copy of any safe working tools in use at the time (such as safety working instructions, risk assessments, permits to work, relevant training records of persons involved, any manual or maintenance records for equipment involved, any material substance sheets for substances, any checklists; and
+- a copy of any safe working tools in use at the time (such as safety working instructions, risk assessments, permits to work, relevant training records of persons involved, any manual or maintenance records for equipment involved, any material substance sheets for substances, any checklists);

 - any interviews conducted.

-- Any interviews conducted shall maintain confidentiality to the extent possible and focus on fact finding.
+- Any interviews conducted maintain confidentiality to the extent possible and focus on fact finding.

-- The methodology shall be facilitated by a person with competency in these analysis techniques.
+- The methodology is facilitated by a person with competency in these analysis techniques.

-- Actions will be generated by the incident investigation team in consultation with the workers in the area where the incident occurred to address any deficiencies identified from the root causes.
+- Actions are generated by the incident investigation team in consultation with the workers in the area where the incident occurred to address any deficiencies identified from the root causes.
 Refer to the WHS actions procedure.
-The hierarchy of controls shall be used to ensure the actions address the highest level of practical controls.
+The hierarchy of controls is used to ensure the actions address the highest level of practical controls.
 Refer to the WHS hazard management procedure.
-The actions shall be documented in the incident investigation report.
+The actions are documented in the incident investigation report.